about CREA

 • Pentecost: Sunday 19 and Monday 20 May 2024

-Course-free periods
+course-free periods

-• Christmas break: Friday 23 December 2023 until Sunday 7 January 2024
+• Christmas break: Saturday 23 December 2023 until Sunday 7 January 2024

 • May break: Monday 29 April until Sunday 5 May 2024